Forklift Accident Claims

 If you have been injured in an accident involving a forklift truck or pallet truck, you may be entitled to compensation.
 A personal injury claim must be made within a strict 3-year time limit.
 We recommend that you contact us as soon as possible.
 Get in touch with our specialists on 0800 342 3206 to find out if you can claim.
-Alternatively, complete a form on our website to arrange a no-obligation, conversation with one of our specialists.
+Alternatively, complete the form on our website to arrange a no-obligation, conversation with one of our specialists.

 The Health and Safety Executive